heisdejavu/Kahovske_resoir_geo/README.md

-# Self-Reforestation of the Kakhovka Reservoir
+# Self-Reforestation of the Kahovka Reservoir

 This project investigates the ecological and geospatial impacts of the destruction of the Kakhovka Reservoir, focusing on natural reforestation, land-use changes, and their effect on water resources and forest ecosystems.